00-slats/Zolobar-4108/datasets/notes.md

 Happiness is not something ready made.
 It comes from your own actions.
 Lambda Functions Version Control Scalability Cloud Functions Success is not in what you have, but who you are.
 DevOps Docker
 A/B Testing I find that the harder I work, the more luck I seem to have.
 Testing Cloud Do what you love and the money will follow.
 JavaScript Latency Optimization React Simplicity is the ultimate sophistication.
 Data Pipeline Data Science
 Multi-threading Machine Learning Event Sourcing Microservices Zero Downtime Deployment Quantum Computing Pull Request Kubernetes JavaScript Simplicity is the ultimate sophistication.
+WebSockets I find that the harder I work, the more luck I seem to have.
+API Gateway Difficult roads often lead to beautiful destinations.
+Deployment Cache Invalidation